la2050/challenge/_2021/connect/boyle-heights-beat-radio-pulso.md

     City of Los Angeles (please select only if your project has a citywide benefit)
   - Boyle Heights
-In what stage of innovation is this project?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
+In what stage of innovation is this project, program, or initiative?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
-What is the need you’re responding to?: >-
-  Boyle Heights is a neighborhood in the East Los Angeles area of nearly 100,000 residents.
+What is the problem that you are seeking to address?: >- Boyle Heights is a neighborhood in the East Los Angeles area of nearly 100,000 residents.
 Only 5% of the population over 25 has a four-year college degree.
   Sixty-two percent of residents are low-income, with 62% having limited English